petermiles/Hosting-React-Digital-Ocean/README.md

 `apt-get install nodejs -y;apt-get install npm -y;` This will install nodejs (v4 of node) and npm

+`npm i -g n;`

+`n ;`  Go to your local terminal and find what version of node you are working with. `node -v` Use that same version

-`npm i -g n;n stable;npm i -g npm;` Update and install the latest stable version of node
+`npm i -g npm;` Update and install the latest stable version of node

 ## Swap